Luisaphysics22/Luisaphysics22/README.md

 Estou em busca de uma mudança de carreira para a área de tecnologia, que me foi apresentada lá nos tempos da faculdade no Laboratório utilizando Python e na disciplina de Física Computacional quando utilizei o Fortran no ambiente do Ubuntu(Linux).

-Hello, my name is Luisa Lemos Teixeira, and I have a degree in Physics from UFRJ since 2022.
+Hello, my name is Luisa Lemos Teixeira, and I have BSc in Physics from UFRJ since 2022.
 I currently live in England in Warrington and I am open to remote work vacancies.
 I am fluent in English and native in Portuguese (BR).

 I am looking for a career change to the technology area, which was introduced to me back in college in the Laboratory using Python and in the Computational Physics class when I used Fortran in the Ubuntu (Linux) environment.